Norges Bank Makes New Investment in Box, Inc. (NYSE:BOX)

-Norges Bank bought a new stake in shares of Box, Inc. (NYSE:BOX) during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor bought 1,585,008 shares of the software maker’s stock, valued at approximately $28,609,000.
+Norges Bank purchased a new position in shares of Box, Inc. (NYSE:BOX) during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm purchased 1,585,008 shares of the software maker’s stock, valued at approximately $28,609,000.
+Norges Bank owned 1.00% of BOX as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-BlackRock Inc. grew its stake in shares of BOX by 13.3% during the fourth quarter.
-BlackRock Inc. now owns 13,004,504 shares of the software maker’s stock valued at $234,731,000 after buying an additional 1,525,202 shares during the last quarter.
-Starboard Value LP grew its stake in shares of BOX by 18.2% during the fourth quarter.
-Starboard Value LP now owns 10,976,845 shares of the software maker’s stock valued at $198,132,000 after buying an additional 1,688,383 shares during the last quarter.
-First Trust Advisors LP grew its stake in shares of BOX by 4.9% during the fourth quarter.
-First Trust Advisors LP now owns 6,705,688 shares of the software maker’s stock valued at $121,038,000 after buying an additional 314,436 shares during the last quarter.
-Morgan Stanley grew its stake in shares of BOX by 339.5% during the fourth quarter.
-Morgan Stanley now owns 2,955,452 shares of the software maker’s stock valued at $53,346,000 after buying an additional 2,283,048 shares during the last quarter.
-Finally, Bank of New York Mellon Corp grew its stake in shares of BOX by 15.2% during the fourth quarter.
-Bank of New York Mellon Corp now owns 1,642,383 shares of the software maker’s stock valued at $29,645,000 after buying an additional 216,709 shares during the last quarter.
-77.86% of the stock is currently owned by hedge funds and other institutional investors.
+Other large investors also recently bought and sold shares of the company.
+Eudaimonia Partners LLC purchased a new position in BOX during the third quarter worth approximately $40,000.
+Paces Ferry Wealth Advisors LLC purchased a new position in shares of BOX in the 3rd quarter valued at $73,000.
+Whittier Trust Co. raised its stake in shares of BOX by 100.0% in the 4th quarter.
+Whittier Trust Co. now owns 4,820 shares of the software maker’s stock valued at $86,000 after acquiring an additional 2,410 shares during the period.
+Nisa Investment Advisors LLC raised its stake in shares of BOX by 18.1% in the 4th quarter.
+Nisa Investment Advisors LLC now owns 5,880 shares of the software maker’s stock valued at $106,000 after acquiring an additional 900 shares during the period.
+Finally, Benjamin F. Edwards & Company Inc. raised its stake in shares of BOX by 36.0% in the 4th quarter.
+Benjamin F. Edwards & Company Inc. now owns 5,967 shares of the software maker’s stock valued at $108,000 after acquiring an additional 1,581 shares during the period.
+77.86% of the stock is currently owned by institutional investors.

-A number of brokerages recently issued reports on BOX.
-KeyCorp boosted their price target on BOX from $22.00 to $27.00 and gave the company an “overweight” rating in a report on Monday, March 29th.
-DA Davidson decreased their target price on shares of BOX from $25.00 to $22.00 and set a “neutral” rating on the stock in a research note on Friday, April 9th.
-Morgan Stanley raised their target price on shares of BOX from $23.00 to $25.00 and gave the stock an “overweight” rating in a research note on Tuesday.
-William Blair reissued an “outperform” rating on shares of BOX in a research note on Wednesday, March 3rd.
-Finally, Oppenheimer reissued a “buy” rating and issued a $24.00 target price on shares of BOX in a research note on Wednesday, March 3rd.
-Two research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-The company currently has an average rating of “Buy” and an average target price of $24.63.
+A number of equities analysts have recently commented on BOX shares.
+DA Davidson cut their target price on shares of BOX from $25.00 to $22.00 and set a “neutral” rating on the stock in a research note on Friday, April 9th.
+Oppenheimer reaffirmed a “buy” rating and set a $24.00 price target on shares of BOX in a report on Wednesday, March 3rd.
+William Blair reaffirmed an “outperform” rating on shares of BOX in a report on Wednesday, March 3rd.
+KeyCorp raised their price target on shares of BOX from $22.00 to $27.00 and gave the company an “overweight” rating in a report on Monday, March 29th.
+Finally, Morgan Stanley raised their price target on shares of BOX from $23.00 to $25.00 and gave the company an “overweight” rating in a report on Tuesday.
+Two investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average price target of $24.63.

+BOX (NYSE:BOX) last announced its quarterly earnings data on Monday, March 1st.
+The software maker reported $0.22 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.17 by $0.05.
+The company had revenue of $198.91 million for the quarter, compared to analysts’ expectations of $196.59 million.
+BOX had a negative net margin of 9.12% and a negative return on equity of 124.79%.
+The business’s revenue was up 8.3% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.07 EPS.
+As a group, equities research analysts forecast that Box, Inc. will post -0.31 EPS for the current fiscal year.

 Box, Inc provides a cloud content management platform that enables organizations of various sizes to manage and share their content from anywhere on any device.
 The company's Software-as-a-Service platform enables users to collaborate on content internally and with external parties, automate content-driven business processes, develop custom applications, and implement data protection, security, and compliance features to comply with legal and regulatory requirements, internal policies, and industry standards and regulations.